percona/pmm-doc/docs/using/backup.md

 ## MySQL backup prerequisites

+To be able to create MySQL backups, make sure that:

 - [PMM Client](../setting-up/client/index.md) is installed and running on the node.

 - For MySQL 8.0+, the user that pmm-agent uses to connect to MySQL must have the BACKUP_ADMIN privilege for Xtrabackup to work.